 With regard to slip-and-falls, Cincinnati Insurance takes an unrealistic, hard-line approach.
 They often refuse to acknowledge liability on part of its insured -- even when liability is clear.
 Subsequently, Cincinnati Insurance tends to undervalue the extent of a claimant's injuries and will blame pre-existing conditions or post-fall events to explain away causation and pain-and-suffering.

 With regard to automobile claims, Cincinnati Insurance is not particularly difficult to work with, which makes it difficult to reconcile the behavior of its property insurance adjusters and valuations.

-The best course of action when dealing with Cincinnati Insurance is to call Shaw Law.
-Whenever you are hurt by a business, we make it our business to help.
+The best course of action when dealing with Cincinnati Insurance is to call McKibben Shaw Law.
+We Never Forget You

 I Told Him He Now Felt Like a Member of Our Family More Than Our Attorney.- Stephanie B.